naomiuziel/naomiuziel/README.md

 # Hi, my name's Naomi!

-I'm an aspiring junior software engineer with a passion for creating intuitive and user-friendly web applications using ReactJS.
-Currently honing my skills through coursework and personal projects, I'm eager to gain real-world experience and contribute to meaningful projects.
+I'm a junior software engineer with a passion for creating intuitive and user-friendly web applications using ReactJS.
 I enjoy collaborating with others and am always looking to learn new technologies and methodologies.
-Let's connect and create something great together!

 [Find me on LinkedIn](https://www.linkedin.com/in/naomi-uziel-06626396/)